rbredow/robbredow.com/content/projects/2005-07-25-polar-express/index.md

 During Rob Engle's career at Imageworks he has worked on projects as varied as The Polar Express: An IMAX 3D Experience as Digital Effects Supervisor, the scaly snakes of Anaconda , the big lizard Godzilla , the furry mice in Stuart Little and the feathered birds in Stuart Little 2.
 When not working on creature features, Rob's credits have included Contact, Charlie's Angels 2: Full Throttle and Peter Pan.
 He is currently a CG Supervisor on The Chronicles of Narnia: The Lion, the Witch and the Wardrobe , which releases in December 2005.
 Prior to joining Imageworks, Rob attended the University of Colorado, Stanford University and worked for Hewlett-Packard Company.

+# Notes from the Sr VFX Supervisors

-# A Note From Vfx Supervisor Ken Ralston Bi-Polar Express By Ken Ralston
+## Bi-Polar Express By Ken Ralston

 As I sit here in the corner of my simple padded cell…eating the occasional fly that crawls across the wall…I want to think back to how I ended up here…and when the movie The Polar Express began.